wdi-sg/gitbook-2018/05-express/express-intro/04views.md

 ---
 ### JSX

 JSX is javascript and HTML.
-It looke like this:
+It looks like this:
 ```
 var React = require('react');